Stagecoach North East: 2020s

+In early-mid 2025, Stagecoach launched over 80 brand new Yutong E12 zero-emission battery-electric buses, for routes E1, E2 and E6 in Sunderland, and to fully electrify their Stockton depot.

 Fleet and operations

 Depots

-As of February 2024, the company operates from six bus depots across the region: Hartlepool, Slatyford, South Shields, Stockton-on-Tees, Sunderland and Walkergate.
+As of February 2026, the company operates from six bus depots across the region: Hartlepool, Slatyford, South Shields, Stockton-on-Tees, Sunderland and Walkergate.

 Vehicles

-As of July 2025, the fleet consists of 475 buses.
-The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis, as well as single deck electric-powered Yutong E12’s.
+As of July 2025, the fleet consists of 435 buses.
+The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis, as well as zero-emission electric single-deck buses manufactured by Yutong.